dart-lang/language/working/0723-static-extensions/feature-specification.md

 #### Dynamic Semantics of fully resolved constructors

+All constructors defined in extensions are factory constructors, and as described above, every invocation has a corresponding fully resolved form.

+Declarations of non-redirecting constructors defined in extensions can be thought of semantically as declarations of static methods with return type given by the on-type of the extension; type parameters (if any) given by the type parameters of the extension (including bounds);
+and parameter signature as given in the declaration.

-Invocations of fully resolved constructors are treated as invocations of a static member as defined above.
-If the extension (and hence the induced static member representing the constructor) is generic, then type arguments to the invocation are either taken from the original invocation if provided explicitly (`E<Types>.name(arguments)`) or as reconstructed via inference in the manner described above if not provided explicitly (`E.name(arguments)`).
+Evaluation of a fully resolved invocation of a non-redirecting construcutor is done in the same manner as evaluation of an induced static method as described above.
+If the extension (and hence the induced static method for the constructor) is generic, then type arguments to the invocation are either taken from the original invocation if provided explicitly (`E<Types>.name(arguments)`) or as reconstructed via inference in the manner described above if not provided explicitly (`E.name(arguments)`).

+*That is, we treat a non-redirecting constructor declaration in an extension as an ordinary static member of the extension by treating it as if both the type parameters and the on-type of the extension were copied down onto the declaration of the constructor to serve as the type parameters and return type of the static member*

+Invocations of redirecting factory constructors defined in extensions (including const invocations) are evaluated by evaluating an invocation of the underlying redirectee, with type arguments as provided by type inference, and term arguments as taken from the declaration of the enclosing constructor as usual.

 Tearoffs of fully resolved constructors are treated as tearoffs of a static member as defined above.
 If the extension (and hence the